cckssr/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/new-entity-type-registration.md

 ![](img/7.0-admin-ui-property-type-metadata.png)

-This can also be done from the ELN interface, in the Settings (see )
+This can also be done from the ELN interface, in the Settings (see below)

 ### Considerations on properties registration